bayleeadamoss/zazu/_documentation/blocks.md

 * `space` *boolean*: If a space should be between the Prefix and the user input.
 * `args` *string*: Specifies if you want arguments.
 Possibles values are `Required`, `Optional` and `None`.
 * `script` *string*: Path to the node file to execute.
-* `debounce` *int*: How long in milliseconds we should wait between calls, useful for resource intensive or slow running plugins.
-Defaults to `0`.

 ~~~ json
 [{